As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Like wood… Plastic is a combustible material.
 When exposed to high temperatures… It can warp, melt, and even catch fire.

 As with wood frames… Insulated jackets offer a workaround to this serious safety hazard.
-So, if you’re buying ready-made plastic outdoor kitchen cabinets, be sure to confirm that insulated jackets are included to avoid any risks.
+So, if you’re buying ready-made plastic outdoor kitchen cabinets, be sure to confirm that insulated jackets are included to avoid risk.

 Also note that plastic outdoor kitchens tend to be less customizable than other methods… As they’re typically only available as prefab BBQ islands.
 While there are some brands that offer customization… It’s not super common.